percona/pbm-docs/docs/install/backup-storage.md

 The easiest way to provide remote backup storage configuration is to specify it in a YAML config file and upload this file to Percona Backup for MongoDB using `pbm` CLI.

 The storage configuration itself is out of scope of the present document.
-We assume that you have configured one of the supported remote backup storages.
+We assume that you have configured one of the supported remote backup storages and provisioned access keys with the proper permissions for PBM.
+See [Remote Backup Storage](../details/storage-configuration.md) for more details.
 {.power-number}

 1. Create a config file (e.g. `pbm_config.yaml`).